 - Performance-based management fees

-- Cut tools that haven’t been used entirely
+- Cutting tools that haven’t been used entirely

-- Switch to more manual work that require time instead of dollars
+- Switching to more manual work that requires time instead of dollars

 Priority Two: High Impact, High Effort Activities